montagejs/minit/README.markdown

   Options:

     -h, --help                 output usage information
-    -p, --package-home [path]  absolute path to the packages's home directory -d, --destination [path]   where the template will be expanded relative to the package-home's test directory -n, --name <name>          module name
+    -p, --package-home [path]  absolute path to the package's home directory -d, --destination [path]   where the template will be expanded relative to the package-home's test directory -n, --name <name>          module name
     -t, --title [name]         title of the test